Quick Facts: Earning an Ed.D. in Maryland

 - Morgan State University (CAEP-accredited)

-Note: If neither of these options appeal, our overview of online Ed.D. programs contains a listing of online Ed.D.s in every state, plus our rankings of the top Doctor of Education programs.
+Note: If these options don’t appeal, our overview of online Ed.D. programs contains a listing of online doctorates in every state, plus our rankings of the top Doctor of Education programs.

 Doctoral Education Funding in Maryland

-Universities have a habit of hiding their Ed.D. funding in strange places.
-To save you time, we’ve listed potential opportunities for institutional aid (e.g. internal scholarships, tuition breaks, etc.).
-You’ll probably need to supplement these sources with external aid (e.g. federal & private loans, tuition reimbursement from work, etc.).
-The Graduate School and/or the Office of Financial Aid can help you with options.
+This section contains details on institutional aid for Ed.D. students at Maryland universities, including links to scholarships and fellowships.
+You’ll probably need to supplement these sources with external aid (e.g. federal & private loans).
+The Graduate School and/or the Office of Financial Aid can help you asses your options.

 Bowie State University

-BSU has a section on BSU Scholarships, but we didn’t see much beyond the general Graduate scholarship (and you’ll need to check if Ed.D. candidates are considered).
+BSU has a section on Graduate Fellowships & Scholarships, but nothing that directly applies to education students.
 However, the university does offer a payment plan.
-BSU employees (current and retired) and their family members should also take a look at the page on Tuition Remission.
+University System of Maryland employees (current and retired) and their spouses & dependent children should also take a look at the page on Tuition Remission.

 Frostburg State University

-FSU has a section on Financial Aid for Grad Students, with details on Scholarship Programs.
-In particular, take a look at the Dr. Kelly Hall Doctor of Education Scholarship.
+FSU has a section on Financial Aid for Graduate Students, with details on Scholarship Programs.
+Foundation scholarships are listed in the Academic Works scholarship portal; ask which ones are open to graduate students.
 Graduate Assistantships are only open to master’s students.

 Johns Hopkins University

-In the Ed.D.
-FAQs section, JHU states that modest Ed.D. program scholarships are available ($500-$2,000 per semester).
-You don’t need to apply for these—scholarships are merit-based and are awarded by the Ed.D.
-Admissions Committee.
-You’ll find more funding options in the list of School of Education (SOE) Grants & Scholarships—you will need to fill out an application for these.
-International students are ineligible for both sources.
+The School of Education offers a need-based Ed.D.
+Initiative Scholarship for up to three years of study.
+You’ll find more funding options in the list of School of Education (SOE) Grants & Scholarships—you will need to fill out an application for the Endowed Scholarship program.
+International students can apply for the Tan and Chen Global Education Scholarship.
 JHU also offers a monthly payment plan.

 Morgan State University

-The School of Graduate Studies has a comprehensive section on Graduate Aid and Funding, with details on fellowships, assistantships, and the FAFSA.
-You can also look into MSU’s payment plans.
+The School of Graduate Studies has a comprehensive section on Graduate Funding, with details on fellowships, assistantships, and the FAFSA.
+You can also look into MSU’s monthly payment plans.

 Salisbury University